eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/3_product_release_checks.md

 <!-- For this new release -->
 - Committer: *GitHub handle*
 - ExpertGroup: *GitHub handle*
-- Technical contact: *GitHub handle*
+- Contributor contact: *GitHub handle*

 **Version to be included in Eclipse Tractus-X release**:
 <!-- Responsibility: Committer -->